Alan Strassman is a fine art photographer.

 Photographic Resource Center [PRC] at Boston University.
 He is also a

-graduate of the Harvard Business School.
+graduate of the Harvard Business School, President Emeritus of the

 Museum of Fine Arts, Boston.